Icy and slippery roads. Snow-covered pavements. Reduced visibility. The biting cold.

-Suppose the car heater doesn’t work its magic on a winter day.
-Since your hands and feet will feel chilly, it’s best to include hand and foot warmers in your emergency car kit.
+Suppose your car heater doesn’t work its magic on a winter day.
+Since your hands and feet will feel chilly, it’s best to include hand and foot warmers in your winter car survival kit.
 These warmers will keep you from shivering in the biting cold.

 A survival blanket is one of your best shots to avoid hypothermia.
 It gives you an extra layer of warmth when the situation becomes critical.
 Since most blankets like this can fit two people, huddling close to your companion will help slow the rate of heat loss.

-It gets dark earlier in the evening during winter, so streetlamps might not provide enough light.
+It gets dark earlier during winter, so streetlamps might not provide enough light at night.

 While battery-operated flashlights are great in emergencies, they’ll eventually run out of power unless you own a rechargeable tac light that comes with a USB cord.

 Bringing an alternative light source like emergency candles will make all the difference.

 What makes candles a worthy choice?
 They don’t just serve as light on a cold, dark winter night; they also serve as a heating option.
-Just be careful when handling them because they’re still a fire hazard.
+Just be careful when handling them because they’re fire hazards.

 Of course, you need something to light your emergency candles.
 The best tool for that is a BIC lighter.
 Compared to matches, it’s easier to use and can even start more fires.
 Plus, it’s compact and cheap.

 One of the many unfortunate things about the frosty weather is that roads get blocked with buttloads of snow.
 You might even get your vehicle stuck in the middle of the road.
 When this happens, you’ll need something to help you dig your way out.

 What gear is best for the job?
 An entrenching tool.
 It’s perfect for digging jobs and other survival-related tasks like shelter-building.
 With this tool in your kit, it’s easier and faster to dig piles of snow out of your way.